PHV08/MusicBot1/replit.md

 # Overview

 This is a Discord music bot built with JavaScript, Discord.js v14, and Shoukaku for Lavalink music functionality.
-The bot provides comprehensive music features including multi-platform support (YouTube, Spotify, SoundCloud), audio filters, queue management, and 24/7 voice channel functionality.
-The project has been organized into a proper Discord bot folder structure with improved nowplaying progress tracking and enhanced support command.
+The bot provides comprehensive music features including multi-platform support (YouTube, Spotify, SoundCloud), audio filters, advanced queue management with loop/shuffle/seek capabilities, previous track history, and 24/7 voice channel functionality.
+The project has been organized into a proper Discord bot folder structure with enhanced nowplaying progress tracking, comprehensive command suite, and improved support documentation.

 # User Preferences